hackle/blog-rust/raw/go-lang-error-handling.md

 Let us not forget, if you appreciate flat and clean code style, nested `try/catch` is a thing of beauty!

 Sarcasm aside, it's possible to keep it sane: only catch exceptions at the top level.
-Unfortunately it's rarely done this way.
+Unfortunately it's rarely done this way in most applications out in the wild.

 ![Exception only caught on top level](https://s3.ap-southeast-2.amazonaws.com/hacklewayne.com/exception-based-error-handling-catch-all.png)